SebastianUA/terraform/heroku/examples/heroku_slug/README.md

-# Work with AWS HEROKU_SLUG via terraform
+# Work with HEROKU_SLUG via terraform

 A terraform module for making HEROKU_SLUG.